US star Pulisic confident in form despite Chelsea benching

-The 21-year-old midfielder has been mostly a spectator in his first season in the Premier League, playing in just one league match since August — a 10-minute stint Sunday during which he contributed an assist.
+The 21-year-old midfielder has been mostly a spectator in his first season in the Premier League, limited to two appearances since August: a League Cup start against fourth-tier Grimsby Town on Sept.
+25 and a 10-minute substitute stint versus Southampton in the EPL on Sunday during which he contributed an assist.
 Pulisic arrived at Chelsea in the offseason for $73 million from Borussia Dortmund.

 Pulisic has previously voiced frustration with his playing time under Chelsea manager Frank Lampard but declined to elaborate on those feelings.